 Not all probate estates are the same.
 Sometimes, and perhaps surprisingly, individuals with significant assets pass away without a sufficient estate plan.
 Estate planning is designed to minimize or eliminate probate assets.
 In other cases, a decedent passes with few probate assets, or very few assets at all.
 Also, the amount of debt a decedent held at the time of their death can complicate factors.
 There are three different types of probate in Florida:

 Our goal is to simplify probate by handling all the details.
-Our probate attorneys have more than 30 years of experience effectively handling probate matters.
+Our probate attorneys have nearly 100 years of experience effectively handling probate matters.
 Our reputation for excellence throughout South Florida speaks for itself.

 Contact trusted Palm Beach probate attorneys today for a free consultation